Learn how to get around Vietnam; we share the best transport options, travel tips, costs, & easy ways to explore cities, coastlines, and countryside.

 Boat or ferry in Vietnam

-I recommend getting a boat around Halong Bay to see Vietnam’s beautiful landscape and to unwind and get away from the busy cities of Vietnam.
-You can also get a boat or ferry along some of the coastal towns and along the Mekong River.
+I recommend getting a boat around Halong Bay to see Vietnam’s beautiful landscape to unwind and get away from the busy cities of Vietnam.
+You can also get a boat or ferry along some of the coastal towns and along the Mekong River and enjoy the best beaches in Vietnam too.

 These are the most popular and efficient ways of getting around Vietnam, whichever you choose, we hope you have an amazing time!
 Like I have said before, we prefer to fly and hope to take the train on our next trip.
 Prices vary but not too drastically so any of these options can work for your trip.